codatio/codat-docs/docs/lending/features/accounts-receivable-overview.md

 #### Reconciled invoices

 The **reconciled invoices** component of this feature streamlines the often tedious and error-prone process of matching invoice payments with bank transactions.
-By automating this crucial task, it ensures that lenders can confidently validate the accuracy and authenticity of invoice payments in real-time, minimizing the risk of errors and fraud.
+By automating this crucial task, it ensures that lenders can confidently validate the accuracy and authenticity of invoice payments in real time, minimizing the risk of errors and fraud.

-A quick and easy test is to filter for invoices which have a status of ‘Paid’ but do not have a matching bank transaction.
+A quick and easy test is to filter for invoices that have a status of ‘Paid’ but do not have a matching bank transaction.

-Call our [Get reconciled invoices](/lending-api#/operations/get-reconciled-invoices) endpoint to use this feature component.
-You must have have both an accounting and a banking source connected.
+Call our [List reconciled invoices](/lending-api#/operations/list-reconciled-invoices) endpoint to use this feature component.
+You must have both an accounting and a banking source connected.

 ## Supported outputs

-You can retrieve the data pulled and enriched by the feature by [downloading a report in an Excel format](/lending/features/excel-download-overview) or or calling the the **accounts receivable** [endpoints of our API](/lending-api#/).
+You can retrieve the data pulled and enriched by the feature by [downloading a report in an Excel format](/lending/features/excel-download-overview) or calling the **accounts receivable** [endpoints of our API](/lending-api#/).

 ## Get started